katelyn-chen/katelyn-chen.github.io/_projects/11-bookbinding.md

 In ARTSTUDI 147: Art Book Object, I learned bookbinding techniques including how to make accordian books, hand sewn signatures, and hard bound books.
 Every book was made from scratch!

 ## Hard Bound Book: *The Evolution of Typography*
 The content of this book outlines the evolution of typography for both serif and sans serif fonts.
-Each page was meticulously researched, created in InDesign, printed out (single sided and glued together), and sewn together.
+Each page was meticulously researched, designed in Adobe InDesign, printed out (single sided and glued together), and sewn together.

 ![Typography Book Cover](/assets/images/bookbinding/typo-book1.jpg){:width="300"}
 ![Typography Book Open](/assets/images/bookbinding/typo-book2.jpg){:width="300"}